 Here are a few natural sprays to treat poison ivy in the garden.
 Use them on dry days when no rain is expected for several days.

-- Soap Spray – make a mixture of 4 tbsp of liquid dish washing soap and 1 quart of water.
+Make a mixture of 4 tablespoons of liquid dish washing soap and 1 quart of water.
 Combine well and put in a spray bottle.

 Vinegar has long been used as a weed killer because it is so acidic.
 Combine a cup of salt, a tsp of dish washing liquid and a gallon of vinegar.
 Heat the salt and vinegar to dissolve the salt.
 Cool, and then add the detergent.
 Pour into a spray bottle.

 This natural weed killer uses no salt, which can be damaging to the soil.
 But for it to work, the vinegar must be at least a 20% strength.
 For poison ivy, stronger is even better.

 After Treating Poison Ivy

 Don’t add the vines to your compost pile or burn it.
 Inhaling the smoke from the plants can hurt your lungs.

 Don’t allow the poison ivy to infect other plants in your yard.
 Rinse your shovels, pruners and other tools with rubbing alcohol.
 Let them dry and then add oil to prevent rust.

-- Clean the clothing.
 The clothes that you used to deal with poisonous vines will need to be washed separately.
 Also be sure to clean your boots or shoes with soapy water.
 If you used rubber gloves, dispose of them.

-If you feel you must resort to a spray to tackle the problem, a natural herbicide that works is St Gabriel Labs’ Poison Ivy Defoliant, which is made from plant oils. (affiliate link.)
-Another more natural killer is called Bite Blocker Weed Killer. (affiliate link.)
+If you feel you must resort to a spray to tackle the problem, a natural herbicide that works is St Gabriel Labs’ Poison Ivy Defoliant, which is made from plant oils.

-Types of poisonous vines.
+Types of poisonous vines

 There are other poisonous vines too.
 They react similarly on the skin but have different leaf formation.
 This graphic shows the differences.